Photosystem II: Oxygen-evolving complex (OEC)

 The oxygen-evolving complex is the site of water oxidation.
 It is a metallo-oxo cluster comprising four manganese ions (in oxidation states ranging from +3 to +4) and one divalent calcium ion.
 When it oxidizes water, producing oxygen gas and protons, it sequentially delivers the four electrons from water to a tyrosine (D1-Y161) sidechain and then to P680 itself.
 It is composed of three protein subunits, OEE1 (PsbO), OEE2 (PsbP) and OEE3 (PsbQ); a fourth PsbR peptide is associated nearby.

 The first structural model of the oxygen-evolving complex was solved using X-ray crystallography from frozen protein crystals with a resolution of 3.8Å in 2001.
 Over the next years the resolution of the model was gradually increased to 2.9Å.
 While obtaining these structures was in itself a great feat, they did not show the oxygen-evolving complex in full detail.
 In 2011 the OEC of PSII was resolved to a level of 1.9Å revealing five oxygen atoms serving as oxo bridges linking the five metal atoms and four water molecules bound to the Mn_{4}CaO_{5} cluster; more than 1,300 water molecules were found in each photosystem II monomer, some forming extensive hydrogen-bonding networks that may serve as channels for protons, water or oxygen molecules.
 At this stage, it is suggested that the structures obtained by X-ray crystallography are biased, since there is evidence that the manganese atoms are reduced by the high-intensity X-rays used, altering the observed OEC structure.
-This incentivized researchers to take their crystals to a different X-ray facilities, called X-ray Free Electron Lasers, such as SLAC in the USA.
+This incentivized researchers to take their crystals to X-ray free electron laser facilities, such as SLAC.
 In 2014 the structure observed in 2011 was confirmed.
 Knowing the structure of Photosystem II did not suffice to reveal how it works exactly.
 So now the race has started to solve the structure of Photosystem II at different stages in the mechanistic cycle (discussed below).
 Currently structures of the S1 state and the S3 state's have been published almost simultaneously from two different groups, showing the addition of an oxygen molecule designated O6 between Mn1 and Mn4, suggesting that this may be the site on the oxygen evolving complex, where oxygen is produced.